tibbben/geospatial-visualization/syllabus.md

 -   Provide criticism to all class projects produced by the students.
 -   Use criticism to improve final project within a given time.

--   In class essay that describes how Sheppard (1995) *and any other class material* is relevant in the context of contemporary architecture and urban design.
-300 - 500 words.
+[//]: # "In class essay that describes how Sheppard (1995) *and any other class material* is relevant in the context of contemporary architecture and urban design.
+300 - 500 words."

+>  Assigned Reading:

+-   *Making Maps* (Krygier & Wood, 2016)
+  -   chapter 10: Map Symbol Abstraction. pp. 204 - 231.

+>  Optional Reading:

+-   *Making Maps* (Krygier & Wood, 2016)
+  -   chapter 10: Map Symbol Abstraction. pp. 252 - 277.
+-   Sieber, Renee.
+2006.
+"Public Participation Geographic Information Systems: A Literature Review and Framework."
+Annals of the Association of American Geographers 96 (3):491-507. doi: [10.1111/j.1467-8306.2006.00702.x](https://doi.org/10.1111/j.1467-8306.2006.00702.x){:target="\_blank"}.

 > [slide deck](slides/slides050.html){:target="\_blank"}

-*__Week 6:__ Collecting and Creating Data*  Sept.
+### Part II - Cartography, GIS as a Tool, and Maps as Stories (two credits - ten weeks - Part I is prerequisite)

+*__Week 6 (Sept.
 27 - Oct.
-1

-Collecting data in the field and creating data
+1):__ Collecting and Creating Data*

+Explore methods for collecting data in the field including ArcGIS Online and the ESRI Collector cellphone app, high precision GPS survey instruments, drones, and sensors.
+Go through basic processes to create new geospatial data layers and add features to the new layers.

 > Learning Objectives

--   Know basic data design principals for new layers
+-   Know basic data design principals for new/empty geospatial data layers
+-   Know common methods for gathering geospatial data in the field
 -   Understand database permissions and versioning for editing/creating features
 -   Describe basic process for moving vector data to a raster format and vice-versa

 > Practical Objectives

--   Implement a Layer in ArcGIS online for use with Collector
+-   Implement a new geospatial data layer in ArcGIS online for use with the Collector cellphone app
--   Create a geospatial data layer and create new features
+-   Create a new geospatial data layer and create new features
 -   Transform vector data to a raster layer and vice-versa
--   Trace features from a raster layer into a vector layer
+-   Trace features from a raster layer into a vector layer (heads-up digitizing)

+>  Assigned Reading:

+-   *Making Maps* (Krygier & Wood, 2016)
+  -   chapter 3: Mappable Data. pp. 70 - 81.

+>  Optional Reading:

+-   Goodchild, Michael F. (2007).
+Citizens as sensors: the world of volunteered geography. *GeoJournal*, 69(4), 211-221. doi: [10.1007/s10708-007-9111-y](https://doi.og/10.1007/s10708-007-9111-y){:target="\_blank"}.

 >  [slide deck](slides/slides060.html){:target="\_blank"}

-*__Week 7:__ Moving Data Between Applications*  Oct.
+*__Week 7 (Oct.
 4 - Oct.
-8
+8):__ Moving Data Between Applications*

+Explore how common geospatial data structures can serve in a variety of applications and computing environments.
 Moving data between applications and formats

 > Learning Objectives